 B&B The Albannach Lochinver

-Lesley Crosfield and Colin Craig offered true Highland hospitality for over 30 years in their luxurious B&B delights both neighbours and guests with a Michelin-starred menu of local seafood and game.
+Lesley Crosfield and Colin Craig offered true Highland hospitality for over 30 years in their luxurious B&B delighting both neighbours and guests with a Michelin-starred menu of local seafood and game.
 It’s under new ownership now and a great base for a few days exploring this stunning west coast location, rooms have gorgeous views and the breakfast menu still features that traditional Scottish porridge made with pin-head oats.

 Hotel Forss House Forss (near Thurso)